 Another discovery that will help the GEF moving forward is that projects in Asia and Africa were not successful in mitigating forest fragmentation, resulting in smaller, less contiguous forests than projects in other areas.
 The report notes that the initial state of forest fragmentation remains a key determinant in the average size of a forest tract.

 “The big idea here is global-scale positive deviance from the norm,” says Runfola.
 “What this geospatial impact evaluation methodology does is point us toward where to look for the needle in a haystack of thousands of variables.
 If you visit http://labs.aiddata.org/gef and view the global map of GEF projects, you see a group of unsuccessful projects in Sub-Sarahan Africa.
-But amid this clust of red dots, your eye is immediately drawn to that one green dot, that one successful project.
+But amid this cluster of red dots, your eye is immediately drawn to that one green dot, that one successful project.
 And you can zero in on it to ask: what made this project successful where everything else failed?
-The machine learning algorithms we used in this study can sort through the data and learn to identify and pinpoint these so-called “bright spots,” these areas of positive deviance — without being told how and where look for them.
+The machine learning algorithms we used in this study sort through the data, and learn to identify and pinpoint these so-called 'bright spots,' these areas of positive deviance — without being told how and where look for them.
 Now, evaluators can see clearly and instantly which areas merit further investigation.”